tonyscottpage/site/_posts/2014-09-09-four-principles.markdown

 image:
 ---

-**This startling line from Bob Dylan’s “Times Are A-Changing” is quoted in "Wikinomics" (the bible for believers in the new open world).
-Using four principles, the authors have redefined how companies compete and as time ticks on it is no longer only nerds who can see the elastic stretching between what leaders claim and their old habits.
-A good first step with any addiction is to pay attention to what is happening.**
+**You will find this startling line from Bob Dylan’s “Times Are A-Changing” in "Wikinomics", a bible for believers in the new open world that redefines how companies compete, using four principles.
+Now it is not only nerds or fashionistas who see the chasm between our old habits as leaders and our claims to be "with it".
+What happens when we invite colleagues to take a long hard look at what is happening?**

 ![](/libb/images/wikinomics.png)